jmelm93/seo-scrape-structured-data-async/README.md

 2. Make .sh into execuitable `chmod +x start.sh`
 3. Run `./run.sh`

-**Above will only work on unix-like os.
-Will have to install dependencies manually and run with `python main.py` if on Windows.
+**Above will only work on linux / unix os.
+Will have to install dependencies manually and run with `python main.py` if on Windows (unless using WSL on Windows to run).

 #### Custom Job (*Assuming Repo Already Cloned / `start.sh` > Exe)
 1. Update `input.csv` with desired client / competitors